 What if you are not happy or wish to raise a concern about our data processing?

-You can complain in the first instance to our Data Controller -Dr Kornel Csongrady ,our Governance Lead – June Schofield or our DPO Ametros Group email: DPO@ametrosgroup.com Tel.
-0330 223 2246
+You can complain in the first instance to our Data Controller -Dr Kornel Csongrady or to our Data Protection Officer/ Governance Lead – June Schofield on 01473 462355 or by email info@orthoactive.co.uk

 We will do our best to resolve the matter.
 If this fails, you can complain to the Information Commissioner at www.ico.org.uk/concerns or by calling 0303 123 1113.